 In Texas, the construction industry is booming.
-With the growth of the construction industry comes the need for experienced construction law attorneys that can assist with the unique legal issues that arise.
-At Feldman & Feldman, our construction law attorneys have experience successfully handling a wide variety of construction law issues, but some of the most common construction law issues we handle include:
+With increased construction comes the need for experienced business law counsel that can assist with the unique legal issues that arise.
+At Feldman & Feldman, our construction law attorneys have experience successfully handling a wide variety of construction law issues.

 Houston Construction Lawyers

-If you are already facing construction litigation, call us to schedule a consultation.
+If you are already facing construction litigation, call us today to schedule a consultation.
 We can analyze your situation and develop a successful strategy that protects your interests and keeps your project and your business moving forward.